Are classic recruitment practices cutting it?

 Employers must ensure that the successful candidate has what it takes to hit the ground running.
 But are classic recruitment techniques up to the task?
 Some 85% of candidates admit to lying on their resume or CV.3 Interviews are vulnerable to unconscious bias.

-Assessing staff before they are hired can help identify applicants with the modern skills employers need.
+Assessing staff before they are hired through pre-employment testing can help identify applicants with the modern skills employers need.

 Seek the survival skills needed in a changing world

 As the world adjusts to new working and social patterns, some sectors and industries will change forever.

 Experts believe the physical shopping experience will survive the new familiarity with online purchasing.
 But traditional retailers that seek to thrive will need a radical shake-up.

 In financial services, the trend toward fintech solutions is accelerating.
 Some predict that the way people in professional services work, travel and communicate will change forever.

 Meeting these challenges may mean bringing in workers with new skills.
 Relying on tried and tested recruitment techniques may not be enough.

 By assessing staff before making the commitment to hire them, employers can ensure that they are recruiting people with the skills to add value and create change.
 Online recruitment assessments also cut down on costly mistakes.